canonical/k8s-dqlite/docs/adr/002-watch-synchronization.md

 ## Notes

-Upstream Features supported by the synchronization point:
+Upstream features supported by the synchronization point:

 * **ConsistentListFromCache**: Enhance Kubernetes API server performance by serving consistent list requests directly from its watch cache, improving scalability and response times.
 * **WatchList**: Enable support for streaming initial state of objects in watch requests.